-ARS 13-1304 is the Arizona statute that defines the crime of kidnapping.
-People commit this offense when they knowingly restrain another person and do with some specific intent in mind (for example, an intent to hold the “victim” for ransom or as a hostage).
+ARS § 13-1304 is the Arizona statute that defines the crime of kidnapping.
+You commit this offense if you knowingly restrain another person and do with some specific intent in mind (for example, an intent to hold the “victim” for ransom or as a hostage).
 A violation of this law is a felony offense punishable by up to decades in state prison.

 - Hold the victim for ransom, as a shield or hostage; or

 - Hold the victim for involuntary servitude; or

 - Inflict death, physical injury, or a sexual offense on the victim, or to otherwise aid in the commission of a felony; or

 - Place the victim or a third person in reasonable apprehension of imminent physical injury to the victim or the third person; or